apache/daffodil/BUILD.md

     export CC=clang AR=llvm-ar

-However, Fedora has no [sbt][SBT] package in its own repositories.
+However, Fedora has no [sbt] package in its own repositories.
-You'll have to install the latest [SBT] version following its website's instructions.
+You'll have to install the latest [sbt] version following its website's instructions.

 Now you can build Daffodil from source and the sbt and daffodil commands you type will be able to call the C compiler.

-## Ubuntu 20.04
+## Ubuntu

 You can use the `apt` package manager to install most of the tools needed to build Daffodil:

-    sudo apt install build-essential clang-10 clang-format-10 default-jdk git libmxml-dev
+    sudo apt install build-essential clang clang-format default-jdk git libmxml-dev

 If you want to use clang instead of gcc, you'll have to set your environment variables `CC` and `AR` to the clang binaries' names:

-    export CC=clang-10 AR=llvm-ar-10
+    export CC=clang AR=llvm-ar-14 # or llvm-ar-10 or whatever you have

-However, Ubuntu has no [sbt][SBT] package in its own repositories.
+However, Ubuntu has no [sbt] package in its own repositories.
-You'll have to install the latest [SBT] version following its website's instructions.
+You'll have to install the latest [sbt] version following its website's instructions.

 Now you can build Daffodil from source and the sbt and daffodil